 7. Judge your success by the success of your team

 The true success of a leader can be measured by the success of the people that work for them.
-As a manager of others, your prime responsibility is to ensure the success and development of your team.
+As a manager of others, your prime responsibility is to ensure the success and tips for the leadership development of your team.
 If they are successful, you will automatically be successful.
 Focus on building their skills and removing obstacles in their way.
-If you can achieve this, you will see the results in the productivity, motivation and satisfaction of your employees.
-This in turn filters through to bottom-line results.
+If you can achieve this, you will see the results in the productivity, motivation, and satisfaction of your employees.
+This, in turn, filters through to bottom-line results.

 8. Don’t do things just because they will “look good”

 Nothing is more transparent than managers who make decisions and behave in ways simply to look good to their superiors.
 If you want to improve as a leader, one of the qualities you need is integrity.
 The integrity to make decisions because they are right, and the integrity to stand up when you truly believe something is not in the best interests of the business.
 Whether or not it is in your personal best interests is much less of a consideration.

 9. Include humor in your diet

 Nobody likes to work in an environment that is devoid of any fun.
 People are more productive when they are enjoying themselves.
 Creating a workplace where fun is permitted and encouraged can make a significant difference, and it’s even more effective when the boss participates.
 It increases team spirit and encourages people to see you as a person, not simply as the boss.

 10. Let people get to know the real you

 Being open about yourself helps to break down the barriers that hierarchy puts in place.
 When your employees know the person behind the faзade, that’s when you start to build the foundations of good leadership – trust and respect.